The 20 Best Drug Induced Dyskinesia Doctors Near Me in Portland, OR

 Offers Telehealth

-Jill Baird is a Neurologist in Portland, Oregon.
+Jill Baird is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Baird is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Familial Paroxysmal Nonkinesigenic Dyskinesia.
-Dr. Baird is currently accepting new patients.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency.

 Advanced in Drug Induced Dyskinesia